as a Home Assistant dashboard panel.

 if __name__ == '__main__':

-TOKEN = os.environ.get('TOKEN', '')
+token = os.getenv('TOKEN', '')

-Create file /etc/systemd/system/panelserver.service with the following content:
+Create the file ~/.config/systemd/user/panel-controller.service with the following content:

 [Unit]

-Description=Panel Server
+Description=Panel controller

 [Service]